 It’s certainly true that you can change someone’s world-view or mindset.
 But it takes time.
 Lots and lots of time.
 That’s why I recommend you adopt a more effective approach.

 Focus on the unhappy

 Yes, it’s important to build an awareness of how great your product or service is.
 You need people to know where to go, when they’re looking for whatever you provide.

-However, if you want to have the full attention of the most motivated buyers, (people ready to make a purchasing decision right now), seek out the unhappy.
+If you want to have the full attention of the most motivated buyers, (people ready to make a purchasing decision right now), focus on the unhappy, not the uninterested.
 These are the people who are actively looking for what you offer.